-There is only one thing that is better than creamy pasta salad with ham and peas, and that one thing is a healthier version made with Greek yogurt and whole-wheat pasta!
+There is only one thing that is better than healthy pasta salad with ham and peas, and that one thing is an ultra creamy version made with Greek yogurt and whole-wheat pasta!

 DISCLOSURE: I created this post and participated in the farm tour event on behalf of the dairy farm families of New England as part of an ongoing partnership.
 I was compensated for my time to do so and all opinions are my own.

 Actually, I take that back.
-There is one thing better than Healthy Greek Yogurt Pasta Salad with Ham and Peas, and that is BABY COWS!!!
+There is one thing better than Healthy Pasta Salad with Ham and Peas, and that is BABY COWS!!!

 This trip, sponsored by New England Dairy Promotion Board, was put together as a way to bring the entire Team Dairy New England to a real live operational Dairy Farm, to learn more about the practices of dairy farming and to kick off the month of June, which is National Dairy Month.